SimplexCC/sell-docs/source/includes/introduction/_sell-txn-flow.md

 ## Deciding How Much To Sell ##

 SellCrypto transactions are transactions in which your end-users sell their cryptocurrency and receive fiat money in exchange.
-The first thing your end-users need to do, then, is to decide how much cryptocurrency they wish to sell.
+The first thing end-users need to do, then, is to decide how much cryptocurrency they wish to sell.

-In order to do that, your end-users are presented with a screen where they can choose a cryptocurrency amount (e.g. 1.5 BTC) and see how much fiat money they will receive for it (e.g. 12,000 USD), or alternatively choose a fiat amount and see how much cryptocurrency they need to sell in order to receive that fiat amount.
+In order to do that, end-users are presented with a screen where they can choose a cryptocurrency amount (e.g. 1.5 BTC) and see how much fiat money they will receive for it (e.g. 12,000 USD), or alternatively choose a fiat amount and see how much cryptocurrency they need to sell in order to receive that fiat amount.

 This is called the "Quote" stage.

 This user experience is typically provided by you, in your mobile/web app, using the `get-quote` API.
-If you don not provide this experience for the end-users then Simplex will do this for you, as the very first stage of the checkout flow.
+If you do not provide this experience to end-users then Simplex will do this for you, as the very first stage of the checkout flow.

 ## Initiating the Transaction ##

-Next, you create the transaction and direct the end-user to the checkout flow using the `initiate` API.
+Next, you create the transaction and direct your end-user to the checkout flow using the `initiate` API.
 You can also supply information -- such as the end-user's name, email address, KYC documents, etc. -- making the end-user's experience smoother by not requiring them to supply it.

 This is called the "Initiate" stage.